-Collard greens are a type of leafy green vegetable that is common in southern U.S. cooking.
+Collard greens are a type of leafy green vegetable common in southern U.S. cooking.

 Collards feature dark green leaves with tough stems.